Iniesta to leave Barcelona at the end of the season

 Iniesta's short speech was greeted by applause and the congratulations are likely to continue on Sunday, when he can collect his ninth La Liga title.
 Barcelona need only a point against Deportivo La Coruna to be crowned champions.

-He would not be short of suitors this summer among the world's elite clubs but Iniesta, who already has an offer from China, will not be staying in Europe.
+He would not be short of offers this summer from the world's elite clubs but Iniesta said that to avoid facing Barca, he will not be staying in Europe.

 "There are things to talk about, things to finalise," Iniesta said.